 Contrary to what movies, TV shows, and the media in general have conditioned us to believe, couples don't have to be wildly sexually adventurous in order to have a fulfilling sex life.
 In fact, a study published in the Journal of Personality and Social Psychology found a more realistic predictor of a satisfactory sex life that has little to do with actual sex: partner responsiveness as it pertains to intimacy.

 "Sexual desire tends to subside gradually over time, with many couples failing to maintain desire in their long-term relationships," explained the researchers.
 But they ultimately found that simply responding to a partner's needs and making them feel special and appreciated can actually increase feelings of sexual desire, especially for women.

-The researchers, hailing from the Baruch Ivcher School of Psychology and the University of Rochester, asked 100 couples to keep a relationship diary for six weeks.
+The researchers, hailing from the Baruch Ivcher School of Psychology in Israel and the University of Rochester, asked 100 couples to keep a relationship diary for six weeks.
 Each partner recorded their own feelings of sexual desire as well as how responsive they perceived their partner to be.
 They also journaled about how special and valued their partner made them feel on a day-to-day basis.